Federal Court Practice 101:

 Government/Nonprofit/Academic: Free for Members | $199 for Nonmembers

-Members who are Recent Law Graduates, Newly Admitted Lawyers (admitted for the first time in any state or country 2019-2021), In-House/Corporate Counsel, Judges, or attorneys who practice within the Government, Academic or Not-for-Profit sectors attend this program for free.
+Members who are Law Students, Recent Law Graduates, Newly Admitted Lawyers (admitted for the first time in any state or country 2019-2021), In-House/Corporate Counsel, and Judges attend this program for free.

 New York: 3.0 Skills